 What happens with the revenue from the bags?

 The sum from the first seven months in Sweden (June 1 – December 31, 2017) was 280 000 euro.
-This money is donated to the Swedish research program STEPS and the international organization WaterAid.
+This money was donated to the Swedish research program STEPS and the international organisation WaterAid.